mdoklea/book-recommendation-service/README.md

    Example:

    `parseBooksFromCsvFile_WithValidInput_ReturnsCorrectFields`
-   With a complicated integration test it make sense to rather describe a broader behavior, but we'll see on a case by case basis.
+   With a complicated integration test it makes sense to rather describe a broader behavior, but we'll see on a case by case basis.

    Organization: